enixam/data-science-shelf/README.md

 Some features include

-- authentication and file storage
+- user authentication and file storage

 - real-time updates and query